 I made a quick raspberry jelly for these English madeleine cakes.

 You have a few options here for the jelly.
 You can make your own quick jam by cooking raspberries and adding a few chia seeds.
-Or you could use a pre-made sugar-free raspberry jam.
+Or you could use a pre-made no sugar added raspberry jam.

-It doesn’t really matter which way you choose, but do make sure your jam is indeed sugar-free and low carb.
+It doesn’t really matter which way you choose, but do make sure your jam is indeed not made with added sugar.
 Not all commercial sugar-free jams are created equal and some still have high carbs.
 The jam I make has about 1 net carb per tablespoon and adds about 1.5 net carbs to each cake.

 The only other tip about the raspberry jam is to make sure it is nice and jammy, not too runny.
 If the jam is watery and runny it won’t coat the cakes, but it will make them soggy.
 That’s not the texture we want!
 So do be sure to make or use a nice thick jammy jam for this recipe.